 #5.
 Close the door gradually

-- You can start by closing the door for just a moment, and when the dog realizes it, immediately give him a treat and open the door.
+• You can start by closing the door just for a moment, and when the dog realizes it, immediately give him a treat and open the door.

-- Gradually increase this time from 1-2 minutes to 10 or more.
+• Gradually increase this time from 1-2 minutes to 10 or more.
 Sometimes you may not lock the latch but only shut the door.

 Crate-hating puppies usually try to escape.
 As a result, they may destroy the kennel and hurt themselves.
 Therefore, you should choose an indestructible crate for such cases to keep your pet safe.